 We did not see any of them, but this surely might be a highlight for visitors to see such animals in the wild.

 Things to do on Tampa Riverwalk

 Well, first of all obviously walking along the river.
 So far, so good.

 A great tip for all sporty people out there is to discover the Riverwalk in the morning hours during the sunrise.
 The crazy colors of the sky which are typical for Tampa are the perfect scenery to start the day actively and with an incredible morning sun.

-Whatever you want to do on the Riverwalk, start to discover from the south, the South Plaza.
+Whatever things to do on Tampa Riverwalk, start to discover from the south, the South Plaza.

 Not far from that you will find already the ultimate main attraction of the city, the Florida Aquarium.
 Sharks, turtles, sting-rays and many other thalassians, in total around 7,000 animals and plants are inviting to be discovered.

 Next we have the Tampa Bay History Center.
 This museum offers everything about the – believe it or not -12,000 year old history of Florida with reports from the times of the Seminole Indians, Cuban cigar rollers and much more.

 A smaller or bigger snack afterwards is offered in the quite close Colombian Cafe, which is also Floridas oldest Restaurant.